suganth1997/the-method-video-files/the_method/script.md

 * So the perimeter of the polygons create an upper bound and a lower bound on the value of circumference of the circle.

-* And they had figured out things with straight lines better than curves.
+* And they had figured out things with straight lines better than curves, so they knew how to calculate the perimeter of polygons even though it was a manual task

+* Here I am just showing formulas with sin and tan for illustration

 * As you refine your polygons and increase the number of sides, you inch closer and closer to the value of pi.